Ilade-s/xls_Manager/README.md

 -----------
 Plot creator (matplotlib) from data in an xls file
 ----------
-Program/Module that can be used in other programs, using matplotlib to create plots on data from an xls file, read with the xlrd module
+Program/Module that can be used in other programs, using matplotlib to create plots on data from an xls file, read with the xlrd module, and edited with xlwt and xlutils
 ----------
 MODULES USED (HAVE TO BE INSTALLED):
 ----------